 2.5.
 We may process information that you provide to us for subscribing to our email messages (newsletters) (“messaging data”).
 The messaging data may include your name and email address.
 We process messaging data for the purposes of sending to you relevant email messages and newsletters.
 The legal basis for this processing is your consent.

 2.6.
 We may process information relating to any communication that you send to us (“correspondence data”).
 The correspondence data may include the communication content and metadata associated with the communication.
 In case of communication through our website, the website will generate metadata associated with communications made using the website contact forms.
 We process correspondence data for the purposes of communicating with you and record-keeping.
-The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business, ensuring uniform and high quality consultation practice and for investigating disputes between you and our employees.
+The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business, ensuring uniform and high-quality consultation practice, and investigating disputes between you and our employees.

 2.7.
-We may process any of your personal data identified in this notice where necessary for the establishment, exercise or defence of legal claims.
-The legal basis for this processing is legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.
+We may process any of your personal data identified in this notice where necessary for the establishment, exercise, or defense of legal claims.
+The legal basis for this processing is legitimate interests, namely the protection and assertion of our legal rights, your legal rights, and the legal rights of others.

 2.9.
 In addition to the specific purposes set out in this Section, we may also process any of your personal data where such processing is necessary to comply with our legal obligations or to protect the vital interests of any individual.

-3. WHEN WE DISCLOSE YOUR DATA TO OTHERS?
+3. WHEN DO WE DISCLOSE YOUR DATA TO OTHERS?

 3.1.
-We may disclose your personal data to any member of our group of companies (including our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as reasonably necessary for the purposes set out in this notice.
-Such may include internal administration purposes as well as provision/sharing of IT services or data centres in the group.
+We may disclose your personal data to any member of our group of companies (including our subsidiaries, our ultimate holding company, and all its subsidiaries) insofar as reasonably necessary for the purposes set out in this notice.
+Such may include internal administration purposes as well as the provision/sharing of IT services or data centers in the group.

 3.2.
-We may disclose your personal data to our professional advisers (including lawyers, bankers, auditors and insurers) insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice or the establishment, exercise or defence of legal claims.
+We may disclose your personal data to our professional advisers (including lawyers, bankers, auditors, and insurers) insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or establishment, exercising, or defense of legal claims.

 3.4.
-We may disclose your personal data to other service providers (including servers maintenance, email service and other IT services providers (e. g., Mailchimp, Mixmax), advertisement service providers and others) insofar as reasonably necessary for the provision of specific services.
+We may disclose your personal data to other service providers (including server maintenance, email service and other IT services providers, advertisement service providers, and others) insofar as reasonably necessary for the provision of specific services.

 3.5.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.